 So they only have one way.

-They brute force, they intimidate, and they literally get people to give up and cow down and give the left what it wants for some peace, some security, some silence until they get agitated about the net thing, next thing, and then they're off and running.
+They brute force, they intimidate, and they literally get people to give up and cow down and give the left what it wants for some peace, some security, some silence until they get agitated about the next thing, and then they're off and running.

 If it's not 16-ounce sodas, it's trans fats.

-And then all of a sudden that's become the NFL.
+And then all of a sudden, that's become the NFL.

 And it's the name of the Redskins.